zwave-js/zwave-js-ui/README.md

 Zwave2Mqtt is expecting Home Assistant to send it's birth/will messages to `hass/status`.
-Be sure to add this to your `configuration.yaml` if you want Zwave2Mqtt to resend the cached values when Home Assistant restarts
+Be sure to add this to your `configuration.yaml` if you want Zwave2Mqtt to resend the cached values when Home Assistant restarts.

+Devices are auto-detected but you can set custom a `device_class` to values using Gateway value table.

 ### Zwave APIs